Our mission is to build the capacity of the people of Lwala to advance their own comprehensive well-being.

 Craig is the campus director for the Navigators Christian Fellowship at Boston University.
 Craig has served on the staff of The Navigators, an international, non-denominational Christian organization, for 30 years.
 His previous ministry assignments were in New Hampshire, Germany, and Virginia.
 For 17 years he was the Campus Director of the Navigators Christian Fellowship at Dartmouth College, where he led 14 service trips to seven U.S. inner cities and four countries.
 He has worked as a recruiting partner of two children’s relief organizations in Tegucigalpa, Honduras and Ain Leuh, Morocco.
 He specializes in fundraising and networking for the Lwala Community Alliance.
-He and his wife Nancy have four children and three grandchildren.
+Craig and his wife Nancy have four children and three grandchildren.
 Craig became involved with Lwala through his friendship with Fred Ochieng’ who was an active member of the Navigators at Dartmouth.

 Caitlin Glover, MPH (Secretary)

-Caitlin is the Global Program Manager for the Prevention of Mother to Child Transmission of HIV with the Clinton Health Access Initiative.
-In this capacity, she supports governments to strengthen national and district programs to care for HIV positive moms and protect infants from infection.
-Prior to this, she worked as the Kenya Program Manager at the Lwala Community Alliance for 2 years and served on the board of the organization from 2005-2008.
+Caitlin is the Senior Program Manager for Family Planning with the Clinton Health Access Initiative.
+Prior to this, she served Clinton Health Access Initiative as the Global Program Manager for the Prevention of Mother to Child Transmission of HIV.
+She also worked as the Kenya Program Manager at the Lwala Community Alliance for 2 years and served on the board of the organization from 2005-2008.
 Caitlin received a master’s degree in public health from Columbia University and a bachelors of arts degree in history and education from Dartmouth College.
 She has worked with a number of global health organizations including the International Family AIDS Program and the Millennium Villages Project and is the recipient of the 2010 Award for Excellence in Global Health from Columbia University.
 She is based in Tampa, but spends about 30% of the year in the developing world.